All Guides Six Flags Over Texas

 School calendars push volume up.
 Texas schools are out all month.
 Families cluster visits into July before August pre-school prep kicks in.
 Expect larger groups with strollers and young kids on weekend mornings.

 Heat reshapes the crowd curve.
-Arlington temperatures routinely exceed 100F.
-Many guests leave by 2pm.
+Arlington temperatures typically reach the mid-90s°F in July, with some days pushing past 100°F. Many guests leave by 2pm.
 Crowds thin sharply in the early afternoon and pick back up after 5pm when temperatures drop.

 No major local events anchor specific spikes.
 July 4th weekend is the single hardest peak.
-Avoid the park July 3 through July 5.
-The rest of the month behaves fairly predictably against the day-of-week pattern.
+Planning around July 3 through July 5 rewards you with the more manageable conditions the rest of the month offers.

 Strategy for July